gincoat/gincoat.github.io/docs/middlewares.md

     c.Next()
 }
 ```
-to assign this middleware `myMiddleware` to a specific route, check the code below:
+to assign this middleware `myMiddleware` to a specific route, simply pass it as a third parameter to the route's definition, check this code below for more info:
 ```go
 router.Get("/", handlers.Login, middlewares.myMiddleware)
 ```

 #### A Middleware to be executed after processing the request
 In case the logic gets defined `after` calling the function `c.Next()`.
-Below an example of a middleware that gets executed after processing the request
+Below an example of a middleware to be executed after processing the request

 ```go
 package middlewares